artis3n/nextcloud-ansible/README.md

 - Run `make install` to install Ansible and set up some dependencies.
   - At this moment, `make install` expects an Ubuntu system.
 I believe the "add Ansible repository to apt" command I use is Ubuntu-specific and will not work on other Debian systems.
 Certainly not on a system that does not use `apt`.
 I'll extend it for other Unix systems later.

 - Create your `files/secrets/secrets.yml` file.
-Use `secrets-example.yml` as...an example.
-  - Run [`make encrypt-var`]
+  - Run [`make encrypt-var`] for each variable.
+See `secrets-example.yml` for the necessary variables.
     - You will be prompted to enter an encryption password.
     - This will output the encrypted variable, which you should copy+paste into `files/secrets/secrets.yml`.
   - __IMPORTANT__: Every secret must be encrypted with the same password.

 - Edit the `inventory` file with your server's specifics.
   - Modify `ansible_ssh_host` to be the IP of your remote server.
   - Modify `ansible_ssh_user` to be the username of a user with sudo privileges on the remote server.
 The `sudo_password` should correspond with this account.
   - Modify the `swap_size` value to be appropriate for your system.
 Use the URL above the variable for assistance on deciding what size to use.

+- Modify the variables in `files/vars.yml` as appropriate for you.

 ## Usage